-This information is intended to be used, alongside the concern/incident form, to support staff with the recording of safeguarding and child protection concerns/incidents.
+This information is intended to be used to support staff with the recording of safeguarding and child protection concerns/incidents.
+Please have it in a handy place so that TA's LTSA's have access if they need to report an incident and you are not around.